skijit/notes/programming/maxmsp/max-for-live.md

 - **live.thisdevice**:  loadbang for m4l devices.  also fires whenever the device is saved (which reloads it in Live)
 - **live.param~**: this lets you receive automation data from Max at signal rate
 - **live.observer**:
-- **live.remote~**: this allows you to change certain class of objects called 'DeviceParameter's in *real-time* (which I take to mean signal rate)
+- **live.remote~**: this allows you to change certain class of objects called 'DeviceParameter's at audio rate
     - DeviceParameters are child object of the more prominent LOM classes like Device, MixerDevice (which is a child of Track), or ChainMixerDevice
     - You can change these values without affecting the Undo history
+    - ```live.remote``` is way faster than message rate, but also much more resource intensive, so use it wisely.
 - **live.path**:
 - **live.object**: